 Temperature

-The grade C corresponds to a level of performance which all passenger car tires must meet under the Federal Motor Vehicle Safety Standard No. 109.
+The grade C corresponds to a level of performance that all passenger car tires must meet under the Federal Motor Vehicle Safety Standard No. 109.
 Grades B and A represent higher levels of performance on the laboratory test wheel than the minimum required by law.

 WARNING